dasaro/sublime-syntax-clingo/README.md

-A fork of [`sublime-syntax-clingo`][https://github.com/tobielf/sublime-syntax-clingo/] which aloows for the use of distinct rules (and coloring) for body and head of rules.
+A fork of [`sublime-syntax-clingo`](https://github.com/tobielf/sublime-syntax-clingo/) which allows for the use of distinct rules (and coloring) for body and head of rules when using Sublime Text Editor.
+See the [original repository](https://github.com/tobielf/sublime-syntax-clingo/) for more information.